 The public meeting does not affect appeal rights under the Environmental Planning and Assessment Act (EP&A Act).

 The Commission may meet with the applicant, the Department (or other government agencies), the relevant local Council and other interested people before making its decision, if the Commission considers that it is necessary to do so.
+Records of such meetings will be kept in accordance with the Commission's Meeting Record Policy

 Public hearing process